MackRoe/Barter-Coin/README.md

 ## Running the App
---Unavailable in current version--
+--Back End Under Construction--
-Clone, then use terminal to navigate to its local directory and enter:
+..Clone, then use terminal to navigate to its local directory and enter:

 `python3 manage.py runserver`